Frequently Asked Questions

 How do I know my Members of Congress won't use my contact information to spam me during election season?

 While there are many gray areas in Congressional rules, the prohibition against using official resources for campaign purposes is crystal clear and strictly enforced.
 Representatives and Senators must keep their official business, including receiving and responding to constituent mail, completely separate from their campaign.

 According to the House of Representatives Member Handbook, “[o]fficial mailing lists may not be shared with a Member’s campaign committee, any other campaign entity, or otherwise be used for campaign purposes.”
 The House Ethics Committeealso says that "office files may not be reviewed to obtain names of individuals to solicit for campaign contributions."
 The Senate Select Committee on Ethics has similar prohibitions in place for Senators: their official legislative office may only share information with their campaign office that they would make available to the general public.
 In other words, they can't hand over constituent contact information.

 Members of Congress who violate ethics rules are subject to very serious disciplinary action, such as censure or even expulsion from Congress.
 A Member's campaign might get your contact information from another source (like your voter registration), but they can never get it from a message you write to Congress.

 What if I don’t leave a comment?

-At this time if your Member of Congress is one of the few that does not accept electronic delivery, your position will be counted toward the totals on POPVOX but will not be delivered to your Member of Congress.
+As you weigh in on bills, you have the option to skip the personal message.
+Your position will be counted toward the totals on POPVOX but will not be delivered to your Member of Congress.

 Will I receive responses from my Members of Congress to the comments I sent to them using POPVOX?